react-navigation/react-navigation/README.md

 The config component is expected to be rendered as a direct children of `<Screen>`.
 It provides an ability to configure native navigation header that gets rendered as a part of native screen stack.
 The component acts as a "virtual" element that is not directly rendered under `Screen`.
 You can use its properties to customize platform native header for the parent screen and also render react-native components that you'd like to be displayed inside the header (e.g. in the title are or on the side).

 Along with this component properties that can be used to customize header behavior one can also use one or the below component containers to render custom react-native content in different areas of the native header:
- - `ScreenStackHeaderTitleView` – react native views rendered as children will appear on the navigation bar in the place of title.
-Note that title is aligned next to back button on Android while it is centered on iOS.
- - `ScreenStackHeaderCenterView` – the childern will render in the center of the native navigation bar (on iOS this has the same behavior as `ScreenStackHeaderTitleView` container)
+ - `ScreenStackHeaderCenterView` – the childern will render in the center of the native navigation bar.
- - `ScreenStackHeaderRightView` – the children will render on the right hand side of the navigation bar (or on the left hand side in case LTR locales are set on the user's device)
+ - `ScreenStackHeaderRightView` – the children will render on the right hand side of the navigation bar (or on the left hand side in case LTR locales are set on the user's device).
  - `ScreenStackHeaderLeftView` – the children will render on the left hand side of the navigation bar (or on the right hand side in case LTR locales are set on the user's device).

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: